-where

-NEd, My,Ed and Mz,Ed are the design value of the compression force and the design values of the maximum bending moments about the y-y and z-z axis along the member, respectively;

-NRk, My,Rk and Mz,Rk are the characteristic values of the cross-sectional resistance to compression axial force and bending moment about the y-y and z-z axes respectively, see Table 8.1;

-ΔMy,Ed, ΔMz,Ed are the moments due to the shift of the centroid axis according to 8.2.2.5 for Class 4 sections;

-χy and χz are the flexural buckling reduction factors from 8.3.1.
-For members susceptible to torsional-flexural buckling, see (7);

-χLT is the lateral torsional buckling reduction factor from 8.3.2.
-For members not susceptible to lateral torsional buckling: χLT = 1,0;

-kyy, kyz, kzy, kzz are interaction factors, see (6).

 NOTE The criteria (8.88) and (8.89) are based on the modelling of simply supported single span members with end fork conditions with or without continuous lateral restraints, subjected to compression forces, end moments and/or transverse loads.

 (6) The interaction factors kyy, kyz, kzy and kzz to be used for the design of members with doubly symmetric cross-sections in the criteria (8.88) and (8.89) are given in the Table 8.7 and Table 8.8.